tc39/proposal-shadowrealm/README.md

 * we moved on from the exposed globalThis model to a lean isolated realms API (see https://github.com/tc39/proposal-shadowrealm/issues/289 and https://github.com/tc39/proposal-shadowrealm/issues/291)
 * we worked on this during ES2015 time frame, so never went through stages process ([ES6 Realm Objects proto-spec.pdf](https://github.com/tc39/proposal-shadowrealm/files/717415/ES6.Realm.Objects.proto-spec.pdf))
 * got punted to later (rightly so!)
-* goal of this proposal: resume work on this, reassert committee interest via advancing to stage 2
 * original idea from @dherman: [What are Realms?](https://gist.github.com/dherman/7568885)

 ## <a name='Contributing'></a>Contributing